How to make video and audio accessible

 - Adding an audio description to your videos (Government Digital Service)

-Adding a separate audio description file
+- a separate audio described video

 What to describe